scottslowe/lowescott.github.io/_posts/2015-03-08-choosing-coreos-over-atomic.md

 I'm sure that the RHEL/CentOS Atomic Host variants will get better over time, but for now I'm sticking with CoreOS.

+### Update

+Since publishing this post, I've had the opportunity to speak with someone from Red Hat to get some additional information, and I wanted to share that here:

+* The officially-released version of RHEL Atomic Host is 7.1, _not_ 7.0.
+Thus, the 7.0 builds of CentOS Atomic Host with which I was testing actually pre-dated the official release (and, in fact, are no longer available for download).
+CentOS 7.1 Atomic Host builds should be coming soon.
+When the 7.1 builds are available, I'll test it again.
+* Initial indications seem to point to an interaction between the use of rpm-ostree and cloud-init (version 0.7.5) as causing the cloud customization problems I described above.
+This isn't something the Red Hat team saw during their testing, but it's something into which they are currently looking.

+My sincere thanks goes to Steve Gordon for taking the time to talk with me about the issues that I uncovered.

 [link-1]: https://github.com/projectatomic/rpm-ostree